Hu Zongnan: Resumption of the Chinese Civil War

 The rugged terrain of the northwestern China favored the communists defenders and their guerrilla warfare and not suitable for the mechanized nationalist troops, a large number of which was needed to defend the newly captured regions.
 During Hu Zongnan's initial success, he was able to overrun the communists' base in Shaanxi and forced the communists to evacuate most of their governmental bodies to the east of the Yellow River, the nationalist troops were dangerously overstretched in guarding the newly conquered regions and spread thin.
 Hu Zongnan was aided by Ma Clique Muslim cavalry when seizing Yan'an.

 The American Time magazine claimed Hu beat his chest like Tarzan when he was frustrated or angry.
 In March, 1948, at Ichuan Peng Dehuai led Communist forces to launch a surprise attack against Hu Zongnan's forces, inflicting 20,000 casualties upon them, and drove all the way with 60,000 soldiers into southern Shaanxi province to reach Sichuan, General Hu requested immediate help from Muslim Governor Ma Hongkui, who sent two Muslim cavalry divisions.
 They defeated the Communist forces at Pao-chi and inflicted 20,000 dead upon the Communists, expelling them into Gansu.

 In 1949 the entire Kuomintang defences were falling apart.
 Ma Hongkui sent a telegram to Li Zongren to submit his resignation from all positions he held, then Ma Hongkui fled to Taiwan, and his cousin Ma Hongbin took charge of his positions.
 In March 1950 Hu retreated to Taiwan as well.

 Later career

 Hu Zongnan's Tomb in Yangmingshan, Taipei.

 After the KMT fled to Taiwan, he served as governor of Zhejiang (Chekiang) from 1952, commanded the ROC defense in the First Taiwan Strait Crisis and retired from the army in 1955.
 He went on to serve as the President's military strategy advisor until his death on 14 February 1962.

+Legacy and assessment

+In August 2014, the Commercial Press (商務印書館) published two volumes commemorating General Hu Zongnan: A Legendary General: Hu Zongnan (一代名將胡宗南) and Chronicles of General Hu Zongnan (胡宗南上將年譜).
+Former Vice President Lien Chan and Hu’s son, Hu Wei-chen, a former Secretary-General of National Security Council, attended the launch ceremony.
+Lien emphasized that his father, Lien Chen-tung, had been a close friend of Hu since the Second Sino-Japanese War, and that their families continued to maintain contact after relocating to Taiwan.
+Hu Weichen noted that the revised edition of the Chronicles incorporated entries from Hu’s personal diaries, recollections from his subordinates, and excerpts from Chiang Kai-shek’s diaries, and expressed hope for future expanded editions as more historical materials become available.

+Hu Weichen also outlined several areas for future scholarly research on Hu Zongnan's life and military career (In the original news report, Weichen had already organized his expectations and demands into five distinct points.) :